Get

 • Watch and wait.
 If your dog seems completely fine, it may be reasonable to adopt a “watch and wait” approach while applying some cold compression to the area.
 If your dog is showing any of the above signs in (2), proceed to (4).

-• Contact your veterinarian.
+• Contact a veterinarian.
 Arrange to have your dog seen by the vet, who can advise as to what treatment is necessary.
 Even if it’s just a check-up for your peace of mind, it’s probably worth it.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 divider dog paws oct 2024